-Monteverdi’s Culinary Academy has a state-of-the-art teaching kitchen and individual stations for a dozen eager students.
-Arrange private lessons with executive chef Giancarla Bodoni and learn to whip up authentic Tuscan dishes, including pici pasta and boar ragu.
+Arrange private lessons with executive chef Giancarla Bodoni or one of her talented team and you'll learn to whip up authentic Tuscan dishes, including pici pasta and boar ragu.
 Afterwards, you’ll enjoy the fruits of your newfound cookery skills in the academy’s indoor or outdoor dining area, and be gifted with a Monteverdi apron and recipe book to take home.
-Book in advance to attend a session; they’re held daily from 11am to 12.30pm.
+Book in advance to attend a session; they’re held at 11am on Mondays, Wednesdays, Fridays and Sundays.

 At the hotel

-Spa, culinary academy, gardens, gym, library, stash of CDs and DVDs, Wii consoles (on request), free WiFi throughout.
-In rooms: flatscreen TVs, iPad (on request), locally made bath products.
+Spa, culinary academy, gardens, gym, library, art gallery with artists in residence, free WiFi throughout.
+In rooms: flatscreen TVs, bespoke bath products.
 Villas have fully equipped kitchens.